Zakaria-El-Maachi/Zakaria-El-Maachi/README.md

 ## Passionate Computer Science Engineer in the Making 🖥️

-I am currently a computer science student at the College of Computing, University Mohammed VI.\\
+I am currently a computer science student at the College of Computing, University Mohammed VI.<br/>
 I am deeply passionate about the field, especially when it comes to tinkering with low-level concepts and truly understanding how things work behind the scenes.

 ---